Synthetixio/SIPs/SCCP/sccp-81.md

 The peg seem to be increasingly pressured as can be seen [here](https://www.curve.fi/trade/susdv2/SUSD-USDC/4h).
 This is mostly likely due to an increase in usage of synth liquidity for farming and trading purposes as well as the substantial increase in snx held on [exchange wallets](https://snx.watch/holders).
-Although I should mention that lowering the target collateralization ratio does increase the leverage of the system, as well as increases the system-wide collateralized wallets.
+Although I should mention that lowering the target collateralization ratio does increase the leverage of the system, as well as increases the system-wide solvency risks.
 However, I believe the 25% cut is minimal for the desired effect of peg stability.